weitzman/drupal-test-traits/README.md

 - **NodeCreationTrait**
   Create nodes that are automatically deleted at end of test method.

+  **TaxonomyCreationTrait**
+  Create terms and vocabularies that are deleted at the end of the test method.

+  **UserCreationTrait**
+  Create users and roles that are deleted at the end of the test method.

 ## Contributing

 Contributions to the this project are welcome!
 Please file issues and pull requests.